 First off Sicily for many years was the backwater of the Italian wine trade.
 The focus was on Chianti (Tuscany), Piedmonte and the Veneto regions (Amarone).
 Today it is rapidly growing in volume and profile, but still dwarfs that of the regions above and to me this makes Sicily prime for seeking new, high-value wines.

 Being a warm region means that the wines often are juicier and more powerful than their elegant, refined cousins to the north, but this juicier, more powerful nature is exactly what makes the wines of Sicily more attractive to North Americans.
 The wines of Sicily for the most part are closer in nature and characteristic to those of California, Australia and South America than they are to the wines of Tuscany, Piedmonte, Veneto, France or Spain.

 Combine taste profile and price and you have the perfect combination for a great everyday wine that performs well above its pay grade.
 The Cusora Rosso is a blend of Syrah and Merlot and juicy, brimming with lots of ripe plum and black fruit flavours while showcasing savoury spices like pepper, sage and rosemary.
 There is even a kiss of cinnamon on the finish.

 Let this wine breathe for 30 minutes as right out of the bottle the wine will seem closed and tannic.
 In 30 minutes it will blossom into its full expression.

-I would pair with anything that is simply seasoned and grilled including denser fish.
-A big plate of fresh tomato based pasta or a simple pizza of tomato sauce, fresh mushrooms, pepperoni and cheese would be wonderful with this wine.
+I would pair it with anything that is simply seasoned and grilled including denser fish.
+A big plate of fresh tomato-based pasta or a simple pizza of tomato sauce, fresh mushrooms, pepperoni and cheese would be wonderful with this wine.
 Of course, if you so choose, this wine avails itself to more complex culinary feats as well.